We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Now, which All-Clad cookware costs more, C4 Copper or Copper Core?

-C4 Copper generally costs more than Copper Core, but the difference ranges from only a few dollars to several hundreds of dollars depending on the individual piece or set you want and which retailer your shopping at.
+C4 Copper generally costs more than Copper Core, but the difference in price ranges from only a few dollars to several hundreds of dollars depending on the individual piece or set.

 To get a better comparison of the current prices of C4 Copper vs. Copper Core cookware, check out the chart below.